-Before buying a theme, or investing your time in customizing one, be sure to read through this list of do’s and don’ts when it comes to selecting the perfect WordPress theme.
+Before purchasing a theme, or investing your time in customizing one, be sure to read through this list of do’s and don’ts when it comes to selecting the perfect WordPress theme.

 Before selecting a theme, it’s absolutely important to determine which features are essential and which you can live without.

-The WordPress Feature Filter makes it super easy to customize your search for free themes based on specific features you want, like being translation ready and allowing for a flexible header.
+The WordPress Feature Filter in the Themes Repository makes it super easy to customize your search for free themes based on specific features you want, like being translation ready and allowing for a flexible header.
 It’s important to have the design in mind before making a selection.
 For instance, you should be prepared to know if you want your site to have one column or multiple columns.

 When it comes to WordPress themes, less is always more.
 Building from the bottom up, the theme you choose should only have the features that will help you accomplish the goal of your site, not unnecessary ones that clutter your theme, which brings us to the next point.

-The importance of this is you don’t want a theme cluttered with features—this will only hurt you in the long run.
-A feature-rich theme might be nice, but it can severely affect site performance.
-Be sure to restrain yourself against installing every feature you think is cool.
+The major takeaway here is that you don’t want a theme that’s cluttered with features—this will only hurt you in the long run.
+A feature-rich theme might be nice, but it could also have significant impacts on site performance.
+Be sure to temper the urge to install every feature you think is cool.

 Responsive design simply means making your site ultra-easy to use—not just on a laptop, but on multiple devices.
 This means that it’s compatible with mobile and has menus and other widgets that are easy to navigate.
 Look for features like a fluid site grid and flexible images that can translate to non-desktop devices.
 An example of a responsive theme would be one that can easily translate on a mobile device without any hiccups.

-Remember, most of online marketing is based on visual appearance, and colors increase brand recognition as well.
-If you have a logo, try to match your color scheme of that logo.
+Remember, so much of online marketing is based on visual appearance, and colors increase brand recognition as well.
+If you have a logo, try to align with the color scheme of that logo.
 If sticking to neutrals, a hint of color here and there will make it more interesting.
-WordPress makes it super easy to alter the appearance, including colors, of a theme by going directly into the file or entering in custom CSS.
+WordPress makes it super easy to alter the appearance of a theme, including colors, by going directly into the file or entering in custom CSS.

-If trying to decide between dark and light, note that it’s statistically shown that site visitors prefer lighter colored sights.
-While a dark website design isn’t an absolute no, if you do choose to opt for the dark side know that you are decreasing readability and the opportunity for more conventional design elements.
+If you’re trying to decide between dark and light, note that it’s statistically shown that site visitors prefer lighter colored sights.
+While a dark website design isn’t an absolute no, if you do choose to opt for the dark side, you might be decreasing readability and the opportunity for more conventional design elements.

-While free themes are great for those on a budget, they can present some issues.
-Aside from the quality of coding potentially not being up to par, by using a free theme, you take the risk of it not being updated regularly, a lack of support, and the theme author abandoning the theme altogether.
+While free themes offer a solid option for those on a budget, they can also present some issues.
+Aside from the quality of coding potentially not being up to par, by using a free theme, you take on the risk of that theme not being updated regularly, a lack of support, and the possibility that the theme author could abandon the theme altogether.

-Premium themes are dynamic, typically offering more features than free ones, which can help you stand apart from the crowd.
-In addition to WP Engine’s Premium Themes, which are offereedd to customers at no extra cost, premium WordPress themes that only require a one-time cost rather than a recurring payment.
+Premium themes are dynamic, and generally offer more features than free themes, which can help you stand out from the crowd.
+In addition to WP Engine’s Premium Themes, which are offereedd to customers at no extra cost, premium WordPress themes typically require a one-time fee rather than a recurring payment.

-To ensure our customers have easy access to some of the best WordPress themes available, WP Engine acquired StudioPress to equip our customers with top-of-the-line WordPress themes and give them access to the Genesis Framework.
+To ensure our customers have easy access to some of the best WordPress themes available, WP Engine acquired StudioPress in 2018, providing all customers with access to a suite of 30+ premium themes and the Genesis Framework at no extra charge.
 For more information on how you can get started with the Genesis Framework and WP Engine, check out this whitepaper.

-This ties back to capturing your visitor’s attention quick so they won’t abandon your site.
+This ties back to capturing your visitor’s attention quickly so they won’t abandon your site.
 You want to make it as easy as possible for your audience to navigate your site and fidn what they’re looking for.
 Make your fonts simple, sophisticated, and readable.
-The most popular fonts on the internet in 2016 were Open Sans, Josefin Slab, Arvo, Lato, and Vollkorn.
+Some of the most popular fonts on the internet in 2021 were Geometric Sans Fonts such as Holgada and Character Serifs like Temeraire.

-If you’re familiar with CSS, it should be easy to go in and adjust the font, although some free themes might be limited when it comes to customizations—something to keep in mind during your theme selection process.
+If you’re familiar with CSS, it should be easy to go in and adjust your theme’s font, although some free themes might be limited when it comes to customizations—something to keep in mind during your theme selection process.
 (For a good read on choosing unique and readable fonts, see Stop Using Arial & Helvetica.)

-A great place to start when testing out a theme’s efficiency is to install the Theme Check plugin that checks if your theme is up to all current WordPress standards.
+A great place to start when testing out a theme’s efficiency is to install the Theme Check plugin, which checks if your theme is up to all current WordPress standards.

 When you’re done with all the tweaks and have uploaded all of your content, review your site before announcing it to the world.
 Reread all of your content, check out your site on mobile, and make sure all of your images load properly.
 You should also consider installing a child theme plugin. and investing in a hosting solution that provides staging environments.

 Here’s a compilation of a few places to buy quality themes:

-Hopefully, this article has given you some ideas to help narrow down your selection process.
+Hopefully, this article has provided you with some ideas for narrowing down your theme selection process.
 What’s great about WordPress is if you do decide to change themes down the road, you’ll have the flexibility to do so.
 If you’re looking for more on selecting the right WordPress theme, check out this library of resources on Torque, or speak with a WP Engine represneative for answers to your questions.